 Brick superseded both timber and stone as the usual building material after c.1700.
 It soon became established and used for houses of all grades.
 Brick was manufactured locally from the abundant supplies of clay that were exposed along the banks of the River Severn.
 The main centre of production was around Broseley and Jackfield.
-Handmade brickwork of the early 18th century provides variations in texture and shape.
+Brickwork of the early 18th century is irregular, the size of brick varies and they are often uneven in texture and shape.
+In order to overcome surface variations, mortar joints tend to be thick.
 These older bricks are generally of a red-brown colour.

-During the first half of the 19th century the most common colour is a yellow/buff.
+The introduction of brick tax in 1784 led, eventually, to the manufacture of larger bricks.
+They were also more regular in size, shape and texture with thinner joints between courses.
+During the first half of the 19th century the most common colour is a pale mottled brown.
 White bricks first appeared in the 1840's as seen as dressings on Orchard House, Church Hill, Ironbridge.
-At the same time vitrified brick headers were first used as a decorative feature on some house fronts as at 13-14, Paradise, Coalbrookdale.
-Some of the public buildings within the Gorge are showcases for the local brick and tile trade, for example the Wesleyan Infant's School, Madeley Wood, and Jackfield Church
+At the same time vitrified brick headers were first used as a decorative feature on some house fronts as at 13 -14, Paradise, Coalbrookdale.
+Some public buildings were used as showcases for the local brick and tile trade, such as the Wesleyan Infants School in Madeley Wood and St. Mary's Church Jackfield.

 After 1860 machine-moulded bricks first appeared with a uniform shape and texture.
-Blue bricks were also popular and were used for several of the larger public buildings as described in section 4.2.6 above.
+Blue bricks were also popular and were used for several of the larger public buildings, described above.